Good Girls recap: 'Shutdown'

 As Beth and Annie are in Beth’s kitchen debating the taste distinctions of licensed character macaroni and cheese, Ruby runs in to tell them about Mary Pat’s drive-by.
 Naturally, Beth’s solution is for them to do another job because she’s bored out of her mind and needs her gangsta (yes, I mean with an “a”) fix.
 She admits she’s been thinking of having them do something low stress, “like a 7-Eleven,” but adds she doesn’t want them to hit the one on Linwood because she got them to sponsor the school.
 I almost do a spit-take when Ruby genuinely replies, “Good for you!”
 But Annie says she’s out because it’s just “not a good time for her to get back into crime.”
 When Ruby shoots back, “Well, can we sync up iCals so I know when is?”
 I really do projectile water from my mouth.
 Before Ruby and Beth can convince Annie to come back to the dark side, Ruby gets a text that causes her to rush home.

 Ruby and Stan are standing in front of a mildly contrite Sara.
 Stan drops a box down on their dining room table filled with various things that her principal says she shoplifted and tried to sell at lunch.
 While Sara initially tries to insist she doesn’t know how it got in her locker, Ruby refuses to buy what her oldest is selling.
 When Sara finally admits that she “moves” fidget spinners, a dumbfounded Stan asks, “You stole fidget spinners?”
 But Ruby corrects him: “She moved them, Stan.
 Our child moves them.
 Our child speaks the language of the streets!”
 After digging deeper, the parents learn that the reason their otherwise intelligent child has decided to unknowingly follow her mother into a life of a crime is because now the kids no longer make fun of the “oxygen tank weirdo.”
 And this is what makes this show so perfect: Every single actor makes the most of their scenes — the youngest cast members being no exception.
 Lidya Jewett hasn’t had that many scenes, but she makes the most of every single line every time she appears on camera.
 After sending Sara to her room, Stan asks Ruby to dial it down a few notches because it’s just a phase, but Ruby’s convinced that phases become habits, habits become problems, and before you know it, “our little girl’s giving handies on the street for a fidget spinner.”
+(Recap continues on next page)

 As Ruby spirals, Annie is inexplicably watching Love Actually (it’s not even near Christmas!) with Greg and Sadie at Greg’s house.
 Annie is making fun of the infamous cue card scene while chastising the “scumbag” for hitting on his best friend’s wife.
 Their guilt projection becomes apparent when Greg tries to assert that the wife isn’t entirely innocent in the scene either.
 Fed up with her parents’ film commentary, Sadie decides she’d rather do homework and retires to her room.
 But Greg and Annie don’t get a chance to get into the real reason they’re picking apart Love Actually because Nancy interrupts before heading out the door to work.
 “Is there a zit only you can pop?”
 Annie snidely inquires.
 Nancy doesn’t back down, and instead brags about how well the spa is doing (“we just opened a third location”), while casually bringing up both a divot in Annie’s forehead and hair oils that Annie’s apparently left on their couch pillows.
 Dayum.